jimma1/python-assignments/date_input_output/assignment.md

 # Date input and output

 The task is to write a python program where you ask the user to input a date(day, month and year).
-It might be a good idea to ask for the this in seperate operations.
+It might be a good idea to ask for this in seperate operations.

 Remember to handle use cases such as:
 * not a number